JamesHWade/TidyTuesday/README.md

 # TidyTuesday
 My #tidytuesday contributions

-I've taken code from Julia Watzek (https://twitter.com/watzoever) to get started.
+I've used code from Julia Watzek (https://twitter.com/watzoever) as a starter, so thanks to her for the inspiration.